Certificate II in Maritime Operations

 UQ staff: $3,090

-In order to gain this qualification you’ll need to successfully complete the following 13 units:
+In order to gain this qualification you’ll need to successfully complete the following 13 units of online learning, and in-person practical training:

 Study period 1: Shipboard Safety Skill Set (MARSS00008) + First Aid | |